-The demand projections for each product category were then tuned to maintain growth over time considered realistic given regional trends and which matched, when summed together, the top line EIA total.
+The demand projections for each product category were then adjusted to reflect a realistic level of growth over time, given regional trends; which matched, when summed together, the EIA total.
 In this respect, EnSys applied one specific modification.
-Based on guidance from PEMEX regarding potential reduced inland residual fuel demand in the future, and on examination of data and reports on growing gas imports from the US into Mexico, EnSys reduced total residual fuel demand from around 0.24 mbd in 2012 to just over 0.05 mbd by 2020 and 0.04 mbd by 2030.
+Based on guidance from PEMEX regarding potential reduced inland residual fuel demand in the future, and on examination of data and reports on growing gas imports from the United States into Mexico, EnSys reduced the total residual fuel demand from around 0.24 mbd in 2012 to just over 0.05 mbd by 2020 and 0.04 mbd by 2030.

 Table 8 and Figure 2 summarize this base demand projection.
 As stated, the projected displacement of residual fuel by natural gas leads to a large negative growth rate for residual fuel inland demand between 2012 and 2030.
-Conversely, the distillates -inland diesel/gasoil and jet/kerosene - are projected (based on internal WORLD Model data) as having the highest growth rates, followed by gasoline and, at lower levels, LPG's and Other Products.
+Conversely, the distillates-inland diesel/gasoil and jet/kerosene-are projected (based on internal WORLD Model data) as having the highest growth rates, followed by gasoline and, at lower levels, LPGs and other products.